 Whether a person is a minor (under the age of 18) or an adult, he or she is expected to leave the United States at the end of any permitted stay under a nonimmigrant (temporary) visa.
-The exact date is usually shown on Form I-94, a card put into the person’s passport upon entry to the United States, OR if you entered after April 2013, it may be an automated form you can print out online.
+The exact date is usually shown on Form I-94, a card put into the person’s passport upon entry to the United States, OR if you entered after April 2013, it might be an automated form you can print out online from the Customs and Border Protection (CBP) website.

 But are there any actual consequences when a minor overstays a nonimmigrant visa?
 Yes, with only limited exceptions, as will be addressed below.